-Each content piece you create is an opportunity to tell a story, and all of those content pieces need to work together to create a complete narrative that aligns to the buyer’s journey.
-Consistency is key here — make sure you’re all telling the same story, make sure that story is accurate and make sure it’s the one you want to be telling.
-See how this all comes together by taking a look at our sample content plan.
+Each content piece you create is an opportunity to tell a story, and all of those content pieces need to work together to create a complete narrative that aligns with the buyer’s journey.
+Consistency is key here — make sure you’re all telling the same story, make sure that the story is accurate and make sure it’s the one you want to be telling.

 When was the last time you worked with a company that truly got this right?
 Please leave a comment below, and let me know.
 I would love to hear your stories!